 Solid-State Drive Not Detected?

 Always make an effort to store files on an external hard drive.
 A USB flash drive is another great solution.
-You don’t want your hard work to go missing because of your laptop failing or something worse.
+You don’t want your hard work to go missing because your laptop is failing or something worse.
 For example, dropping your laptop on the way to class.
 SSD drives not detected by Windows or Mac can signify many problems.
-The fuses on the SSD controller board may have blown or short-circuited.
+The fuses on the SSD controller board may have blown or been short-circuited.
 Also, your NAND chips might have become dislodged or separated from the board.

 How to fix a dead SSD?